 Monday, May 2, 2011

 Billy Gardell took the long road to Hollywood, stopping at every small-town lounge, military base and comedy club along the way.
 His comedy act took him to Los Angeles, where his dedication to acting, along with touring as a stand-up comedian, allowed him to grow consistently in both arenas.
 After appearing in a number of television programs including "Yes, Dear," "Judging Amy" "My Name is Earl" and "Monk," Gardell is also the star of the hit sitcom "Mike and Molly" which airs Mondays on CBS.
-He also recently starred in his own Showtime special, "Billy Gardell Presents: Road Dogs."
+He's starring in the new Showtime special, "Billy Gardell Presents: Road Dogs" along with Don Learned, Bob Zany and Earthquake.

 Costaki Economopoulos is a comedian, true, but he's also a football fan.
 Those two factors alone make him the perfect candidate to give us a comedic look back at the NFL each week with his new feature that's also been picked up by The Huffington Post and Bleacher Report.
 With his Greek heritage, it's not surprising that he's been described as a “joke philosopher,” and we're sure he's not the only one saying that.
 Costaki is also a talented joke writer who's punchlines have been heard on "The Tonight Show," Showtime, BET, and MTV.
 Follow Costaki on facebook and twitter.